 Then, an ultrasonic scaler is used to remove plaque and tartar from the gum pockets through a deep cleaning.
 The bone is also stimulated.

-Our Miami team uses the soft tissue laser again to reattach the gums to the tooth roots.
+Our Miami or Pembroke Pines dental team uses the soft tissue laser again to reattach the gums to the tooth roots.

 Laser dentistry is FDA approved and widely used in modern dental practices across America.

 Absolutely.
 Dental lasers are approved by the FDA and have been found to be completely safe when used by a trained dentist.
 Because the laser tool conducts such a precise procedure, there is a smaller chance of bacterial infection.
 This minimally invasive treatment also causes little to no bleeding for patients.
 When undergoing laser treatments, your dentist will take precautions to ensure your safety, just as they would with any other treatment.
 Since laser tools emit a powerful light, they will give you special protective glasses or goggles to shield your eyes.
 Laser dentistry is safer and more comfortable than many other traditional procedures.

 No!
 Laser treatments are very comfortable and convenient.
 Plus, in most cases, you won’t need any anesthesia!
 Since laser dentistry does not involve physical contact with the tissue of your mouth, numbing agents aren’t usually required for patients.
 The laser pinpoint causes a cauterizing effect within the tissue, so there is typically very little bleeding after treatment.
 When patients receive anesthesia, they typically leave the office with that numb feeling still prevalent.
 With laser dentistry in Miami and Pembroke Pines, you are able to go right out to lunch or back to work without that uncomfortable numb sensation following your appointment.